 AGE FRIENDLY COMMUNITIES

-AARP Maryland will work at the state, county and local levels to help make Maryland a great place for all ages by adopting features such as safe, walkable streets; better housing and transportation options; access to key services; and opportunities for residents to participate in community activities.
+AARP Maryland will work at the state, county and local levels to help make the state a great place for all ages by adopting such features as safe, walkable streets; better housing and transportation options; access to key services; and opportunities for residents to participate in community activities.
 The state office will encourage local leaders to join the AARP/World Health Organization Network of Age Friendly Communities.

 WANT TO HELP?
 JOIN US!